susimsek/spring-boot-vault-example/README.md

  ./deploy.sh -u
 ```

-The Native Reactive Graphql API can be accessed with ingress from the link below.
+The App can be accessed with ingress from the link below.
 http://sb-vault-sample.susimsek.github.io

 # Used Technologies